smatechnologies/ibmi-export-import/UserGuide-Automate-LSAM-PTF.md

 -   **Job Type**: Select Batch Job from the drop-down.

 -   **User ID**: Select your configured User ID from the drop-down selection.
+See the *Job User ID NOTE* above.

 -   **Job Description Name**: SMALSAJ00
     - An alternative job description can be used as long as the four LSAM libraries are included in the initial library list.